discordjs/guide/guide/creating-your-bot/commands-with-user-input.md

 ### Caveats

 You should note that there are a few caveats with the `.bulkDelete()` method.
-The first would be the trying to delete messages older than 2 weeks, which would normally error.
+The first would be the trying to delete messages older than two weeks, which would normally error.
 Here's an easy fix for that:

 ```js
 message.channel.bulkDelete(amount, true);
 ```

-The second parameter in the `.bulkDelete()` method will filter out messages older than 2 weeks if you give it a truthy value.
-So if there are 50 messages and 25 of them are older than 2 weeks, it'll only delete the first 25 without throwing an error.
-However, if all the messages you're trying to delete are older than 2 weeks, then it will still throw an error.
+The second parameter in the `.bulkDelete()` method will filter out messages older than two weeks if you give it a truthy value.
+So if there are 50 messages and 25 of them are older than two weeks, it'll only delete the first 25 without throwing an error.
+However, if all the messages you're trying to delete are older than two weeks, then it will still throw an error.
 Knowing this, you should catch that error by chaining a `.catch()`.

 ```js
 message.channel.bulkDelete(amount, true).catch(err => {